 When you're after a mortgage, the big question is often 'Should I fix?'
 This is a full 'fixed vs tracker' Q&A guide to help you decide what's right for you.
 Plus if you're locked into a high rate, there's the quick 'should I ditch my fix?' calculator.

 Q. How do fixed rates work?

-Q. The difference between a discount and a tracker?
+Q. The difference between a tracker and a discount?

-A Both discounts and trackers are types of variable rate mortgages, where the interest rate you pay can and usually will change over time.
+A Both trackers and discounts are types of variable rate mortgages, where the interest rate you pay can and usually will change over time.
 In fact the two terms aren't exclusive, as there are such things as 'discounted tracker' rates.
-To explain it, lets go back to basics.
+To explain it, let's go back to basics.

-Each lender sets its own SVR and while it tends to move up and down with the UK base rate, it doesn't have to.
-In fact it can move willy-nilly based on the lenders' own competitive reasons.
+Lenders' standard variable rates (SVRs).
+Each lender sets its own SVR.
+While it tends to move up and down with the UK base rate, it doesn't have to.
+In fact, it can move willy-nilly based on the lender's own competitive reasons.
 The most important thing to remember is...